Code of Conduct

 Reporting an incident

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to one of the Good Docs Project community moderators.
-If you would like to discuss your concerns or if you have personally experienced unacceptable behavior, please reach out to a community moderator as soon as possible.
-Please report all violations of these guidelines, even if the situation is not happening to you.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to one of the Good Docs Project community managers.
+If you would like to discuss your concerns or if you have personally experienced unacceptable behavior, please reach out to a community manager as soon as possible.

 Addressing code of conduct reports

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to one of the Good Docs Project community moderators.
-See community moderators for a list of the current moderators.
 All complaints will be reviewed and investigated promptly and fairly.
-If possible, community moderators will recuse themselves in cases where there is a conflict of interest.
+If possible, community managers will recuse themselves in cases where there is a conflict of interest.
+See our Code of Conduct response plan for more details.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
-In some cases, community moderators may determine that a public statement will need to be made.
+An internal record will be kept of all incidents.
+However, all community leaders are obligated to respect the privacy and security of the reporter of any incident.
+In some cases, the community managers may determine that a public statement will need to be made.
 If that’s the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.

-If you feel you have been unfairly accused of violating these guidelines, please follow the same reporting process to request an appeal.
+If you feel you have been unfairly accused of violating these guidelines, please follow the same process for reporting a Code of Conduct incident.

 These guidelines apply to all members of the Good Docs Project and to all Good Docs Project activities, including but not limited to: